Harriet Constable and Lucy Steeds

 Price: £20 (incl booking fee)

-Saturday 26th April, 10am – 11.30am
+Saturday 25 April, 12pm - 1.30pm

-Venue: Upstairs classroom, The Homestead Courtyard
+Venue: Upstairs classroom, The Homestead Education Centre, Homestead Courtyard

 Join author Annie Lyons for a fun-filled adult workshop aimed at anyone who wants to have a go at writing fiction - whether you long to discover if you really do have that novel in you or just want to put pen to paper and see where it takes you.